The Ultimate Guide to Pooping Outdoors

 Because when you gotta go, you gotta go.
 Here's how to do it the right way.

 “I love talking about poop!”
-It’s an idyllic September morning in Montana, and I’m floating past islands with mountain views on Flathead Lake.
-My kayaking guide, 26-year-old Shelby Horton, is regaling me with the finer points of how to go number two in nature.
+It’s crisp, clear September morning in Montana, and I’m floating past islands with mountain views on Flathead Lake.
+My spirited kayaking guide, Shelby Horton, is regaling me with the finer points of how to go number two in nature.

 Besides being a guide at Sea Me Paddle, Horton has gone through the Master Educator course at the Leave No Trace Center for Outdoor Ethics.
 Their mission is to promote conservation and minimize human impact in the outdoors.
-If you’ve ever visited a national park or gone backcountry hiking, you’ve probably seen signs touting the “Seven Principles” of Leave No Trace, such as leave what you find, minimize your campfire impact, and the one that makes Horton’s eyes light up: dispose of waste properly.
+If you’ve ever visited a national park or gone backcountry hiking, you’ve probably seen signs touting the “Seven Principles” of Leave No Trace, such as leave what you find, and minimize your campfire impact.
+And the one that lights a fire under Horton: dispose of waste properly.

 “Waste disposal is super big.
 With more and more people going outdoors, there’s less and less bathrooms out there, and more people who are just like ‘I can go pee and poop anywhere!’” says Horton.
 “We’ve gotten so far away from knowing what to do in the woods.
 When people get out there, they have no idea how to respect the land.”